 North Carolina State University

-The PULSTAR reactor facility offers a selection of dedicated irradiation beam port facilities, neutron powder diffraction, neutron imaging, intense positron source and ultra-cold neutron source.
+The Positron Intense Beam Facility offers a selection of dedicated irradiation beam port facilities, neutron powder diffraction, neutron imaging, intense positron source and ultra-cold neutron source.
 An intense positron source has been developed to supply a high-rate positron beam to two different positron/positronium annihilation lifetime spectrometers.
 User Guide